psrearick/pm-reports/Docs/User Operations Guide.md

-# Reports – User Operations Guide
+# Reports – User Guide

-This document explains every feature that is available in the Reports workbook from the perspective of someone operating the Google Sheet.
+This document explains every feature that is available in the Reports workbook.
 It focuses on what you can do in the interface, what the menu commands accomplish, and how the supporting sheets and Drive folders work together.

 ## 1. Platform Overview

-The solution is centred on a Google Sheet that stores raw transactions, staging data for edits, configuration tables, and reporting templates.
+The solution is centered on a Google Sheet that stores raw transactions, staging data for edits, configuration tables, and reporting templates.
 Custom menu actions (the **Reports** menu) orchestrate imports, cleans, reporting, and exports.
 Google Drive is used for versioned report storage and PDF exports.
 The workflow is:

 1. Maintain the master **Transactions** table (directly or via **Import Credits** + **Clean Transactions Data**).
 2. Use **Entry Controls** and **Entry & Edit** to review or adjust a date- and property-filtered slice of transactions.